cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 <hr>

->## **Heroku Install**
+>## **HEROKU Install**

 <img src="_support_docs/images/bd-heroku-install-overview.png" width="600">

 The local install works for two reasons
 * Django has included by default a database sql-lite-3
-* Django has a WSGI compatiable http server inbuilt to its suite
+* Django has a WSGI compatible http server inbuilt to its suite

-Running the django app on any platform other than a local setup requires a bit more consideration.
+Running the Django app on any platform other than a local setup requires a bit more consideration.
 You need to ensure that you hosting platform has

 * A webserver that supports **WSGI**
 * A platform that will run python
-* A database supporting SQL.. ( for this site I have chosen **POSTGRES** as mentioned in the strtegy spec )
+* A database supporting SQL.. ( for this site I have chosen **POSTGRES** as mentioned in the strategy spec )
 * The ability to serve 'STATIC' files**

-The **"HEROKU"** platform supports the first two elements, however the fourth ('STATIC' file serving ) requires the installation of a module called 'Whitenoise' to acheive it.
+The **"HEROKU"** platform supports the first two elements, however the fourth ('STATIC' file serving ) requires the installation of a module called 'Whitenoise' to achieve it.
 You will see whitenoise version 5.2.0 in the pip installed modules list

 ##**Process:**##